Pan-STARRS Pixel Processing: Detrending, Warping, Stacking: GPC1 Detrend Details

 These initial statistics are then used as the starting guesses for a second calculation of the background level that attempts to fit the distribution with a Gaussian.
-All pixels that were masked in the initial calculation are unmasked, and a histogram is again constructed of the values, with a bin size set to $\sigma_{guess} / \left( N_{50} / 500 \right)$.
-With this bin size, we expect that a bin at $\pm 2 \sigma$ will have approximately 50 input points, which gives a Poissonian signal to noise estimate around 7.
+All pixels that were masked in the initial calculation are unmasked, and a histogram is again constructed from the values, with a bin size set to $\sigma_{guess} / \left( N_{50} / 500 \right)$.
+With this bin size, we expect that a bin at $\pm 2 \sigma$ will have approximately 50 input points, which gives a Poissonian signal-to-noise estimate around 7.
 In the case where $N_{50}$ is small (due to a poorly populated input image), this bin size is fixed to be no larger than the guess of the standard deviation.
 The endpoints of the histogram are clipped based on the input guesses, such that any input point with a value more than $5 \sigma_{guess}$ away from the input mean are excluded from consideration.

 Two second order polynomial fits are then performed to the logarithm of the histogram counts set at the midpoint of each bin.
-The first fit considers the ``lower half'' of the distribution, under the assumption that deviations from a normal distribution are caused by real astrophysical sources that will be brighter than the true background level.
+The first fit considers the lower portion of the distribution, under the assumption that deviations from a normal distribution are caused by real astrophysical sources that will be brighter than the true background level.
 From the bin with most pixel values, the lower bound is set by searching for the first bin from the peak that has fewer inputs than 25\% of the peak.
 A similar search is performed for the upper bound, but with a criterion that the bin has fewer than 50\% of the peak.
 On both sides of the peak, the bounds are adjusted to ensure that at least seven bins, equally distributed around the peak, are used.
 The second fit is symmetric, fitting both sides of the distribution out to the point where the bin contains fewer than 15\% of the peak value.
 The same seven-bin constraint is used for this fit.
 The Gaussian mean and standard deviation are calculated from the polynomial coefficients, and the symmetric fit results are accepted unless the lower-half fit results in a smaller mean.
-This process is repeated again if the calculated standard deviation is not larger than 75\% of the initial guess (suggesting an issue with the initial bin size).
+This histogram and polynomial fit process is repeated again, with updated bin size based on the previous iteration standard deviation, if the calculated standard deviation is not larger than 75\% of the initial guess (suggesting an issue with the initial bin size).